drehbein/Minesweeper/README.md

 Instructions:

 Minesweeper is a puzzle game where players explore a grid, attempt to identify empty cells without digging up a mine.
 Left click to reveal a cell.
 (No pressure, first one's a freebie!) cells without mines are either blank or have a number, denoting how many mines are in the eight adjacent cells.
 If you suspect a mine's location, shift+click to flag it.
 This prevents accidentally revealing a mine.
 To remove a flag, shift-click it.
 Once all empty cells are identified, you win!
 But watch out.
-Revealing a mine, is an instant loss!
+Revealing a mine is an instant loss!

 Default minesweeper difficulties:
   - Beginner: 8x8 with 10 mines